3rdKindGamer/PineappleX-Bootstrapper/README.md

+# WARNING!!!!!!!!!!!!
+PINEAPPLE X IS NOT YET RELEASED!

 # PineappleX Bootstrapper
  Pineapple X Bootstrapper is a simple console application written in C# that launches the PineappleZX app.
 It also generates a unique key, provides an option to enter the generated key to continue bootstrapping, and checks if PineappleZX is installed.
 # Usage